Zillowe/Hello/README.md

 # Hello, World!

-A program written in Go to only print `Hello World, from Zoi!` and handle errors.
+A program written in Zig to only print `Hello, World!` and handle errors.
 This program is used as an example to packaging software.
 In this guide we'll package this program to Zoi `hello.pkg.lua` format with three installation methods: